apache/mxnet/tools/caffe_translator/README.md

     --output-file translated_code.py
 ```

 **Note:** Translated code uses [`CaffeDataIter`](https://mxnet.incubator.apache.org/how_to/caffe.html#use-io-caffedataiter) to read from LMDB files. `CaffeDataIter` requires the number of examples in LMDB file to be specified as a parameter.
-You can provide this information using a `#caffe2mxnet` directive like shown below:
+You can provide this information before translation using a `#caffe2mxnet` directive like shown below:

 ```
   data_param {